Tensor and DLPack#

 Conversion between TVMFFIAny#

-At the stable C ABI boundary, TVM-FFI passes values using an “Any-like” carrier, often referred to as Any (owning) or AnyView (non-owning).
-These are 128-bit tagged unions derived from TVMFFIAny that contain:
+At the stable C ABI boundary, TVM-FFI passes values using Any (owning) or AnyView (non-owning).
+Tensors have two possible representations:

 Important